chevereto/v3-docs/setup/container/bootstrapped.md

 # Container Bootstrapped

 ::: danger
- Use [Container Registry](../../setup/container/registry.md) for production grade container provisioning.
+Use [Container Registry](../../setup/container/registry.md) for production container provisioning.
 :::

 This guide is for bootstrapped container based provisioning for Chevereto using system images published at [Docker Hub](https://hub.docker.com/r/chevereto/chevereto).
 This is used only for development purposes.